 There is a very thin line between a travel writer and a travel journalist which makes them different from each other.
 Many features of them are even overlapping.
 Here is the basic difference between them: –

-With the revolution in digital media and growing internet users, the viewership of all kinds of content has increased rapidly and content creators have been able to generate larger audiences than ever before.
+With the revolution in digital media and the growing number of internet users, the viewership of all kinds of content has increased rapidly and content creators have been able to generate larger audiences than ever before.
 With all this, there are a lot of options for travel writers.
 Travel writers have the option of working in a full-time job for some magazine.
 Apart from this, many publication houses have adapted to the culture of freelancing.
 If you are willing to put in some hard work at first then there are endless possibilities for you in this freelancing world.

 Of course, the easiest and the best way to start your travel writing journey is by starting your own travel blog.
 A travel blog is by far the most scalable work you can do in this field but at the same time really difficult.
 This profession is not just travelling around when you want but actually requires really serious work and dedication to make it big.